genometube/snHiChew/README.md

 ## Overview
 snHiChew is a noval single-cell sequencing method that combines efficient sticky-end ligation with post-PCR enrichment using methylation-based selection, addressing key limitations of existing chromatin conformation capture methods. snHiChew demonstrates superior performance with 45-50% valid pair ratios and the ability to generate up to 7.3 million unique valid contacts per cell.
 The method's scalability and cost-effectiveness make it particularly suitable for large-scale single-cell chromatin conformation studies.

-This repository contains all the code that was used to preprocess and analyze snHiChew data from raw fastq to the tabular data.
+This repository contains all the code that was used to preprocess and analyze snHiChew data from raw fastq.
 At the start of each file, dependencies like essential libraries or fixed paths to software and data files are declared, which are required for the scripts to function properly.

 ## Workflow
-This workflow performs snHiChew data analysis using bash scripts with HiC-Pro, Cooltools, HiCExplorer, and Higashi encapsulated.
+This workflow utilizes bash scripts to perform snHiChew data analysis, incorporating tools such as HiC-Pro, Cooltools, HiCExplorer, and Higashi.

 Demultiplexing raw reads to each barcode is performed by in-house Python scripts.
 The multi-thread functions are adapted from scHicDemultiplex.py in scHiCExplorer.
 Must be running on a high I/O speed SSD for optimal performance.